yoshito-n-students/affine_invariant_object_detection/README.md

 ~font_scale (double, default: 0.8)
 * font size of detected labels' names in published images

-(label_detection_node only)

-~desired_encoding (string, default: "bgr8")
-* desired image encoding for internal processing
-* the encoding of an incomming image will be converted to desired_encoding
-* must be the same as the encoding of reference images

 ~image_transport (string, default: "raw")
 * transport type of the subscribed image topic